-When I was 22 years old, I had successfully escaped my fairly average upbringing in Maryland and was living in Beverly Hills.
-Things seemed great.
-I was engaged to my best friend, had a kick-ass apartment, and (I thought) was about to set the world on fire in the publishing industry.
+When I was 22 years old, I had successfully escaped my fairly average upbringing in Maryland and things seemed great.
+I was living with my boyfriend of 3 years that I assumed I would marry, had just moved into a kick-ass apartment located within two blocks of both Beverly Hills and West Hollywood, and (I thought) was about to set the world on fire in the publishing industry.

 But then everything fell apart.
-I broke up with the guy and suddenly had no clarity to continue on the path I was headed.
-What I needed was a pure, unadulterated life changing, freak out adventure to find myself after leaving this old life.
+Without warning or fanfare, the relationship ended when he told me he was no longer in love with me and I suddenly had no clarity to continue on the path I was headed.
+What I needed was a pure, unadulterated life-changing, freak out adventure to find myself after leaving this old life.

-Long story short, that adventure turned out to be hitchhiking across the United States – east and west, north and south – a total of 10,000+ miles in a 6 month period.
-I met a great friend early in the trip which ended up becoming my husband of 8 years (now ex-husband and great friend).
+Long story short, that adventure turned out to be hitchhiking across the United States – east and west, north and south – a total of about 10,000+ miles in an 8 month period.
+I met a fellow hitchhiker early in the trip and, since neither of us had anywhere in particular to go, we traveled the highways together.
 When we weren’t hitchhiking, we were living in a tent on some of the most beautiful beaches in California, the most amazing deserts in Nevada, and all sorts of incredible places that I would have never otherwise experienced.

 Something Will Always Work Out

 There were plenty of challenges that came along with adventure, but something ALWAYS worked out.
 I learned to trust in this fact as a rule of the universe.
 Once I lost my only pair of shoes on the beach somewhere and my goal that day was to find a pair of shoes.
 When I hiked up the rocky Santa Cruz beach cliff to where Highway 1 passed by above, I found a pair of flip-flops in my size on the side of the road.